 Top 6 RV Road Tripping Destinations on the Gulf Coast of Florida

 Travel south enough, and the Gulf Coast of Florida becomes less about marshland and much more about beautiful beaches and otherworldly landscapes.
-Best of all, Florida is one of the most RV-friendly states in the US, so there’s plenty of places to park your RV while you chew the scenery.
+Best of all, Florida is one of the most RV-friendly states in the US, so there’s plenty of places to park your RV while you soak up the scenery.
 Florida has plenty to offer you, from the big cities like Tampa and St. Petersburg to the smaller, less-trodden ones that are off the beaten path.

 What can we say about Tampa?
 It’s a large, metropolitan city with plenty of local charm and beautiful weather, no matter the time of year.
 For history buffs, Tampa is an excellent destination for its myriad of museums and its bounty of old school Hispanic heritage, which can be seen firsthand in its historic Ybor city neighborhood.